Supporting Housing First research in New Zealand

 The results debunked the myth that people who are homeless are hard to reach, because the majority (above 90%) of the 390 records were successfully linked to datasets in the IDI.
 The research also found people’s interactions with health and justice services progressively increased in the five to 15 years before they engaged with The People’s Project for assistance.

-Published results include Two-Year Post-Housing Outcomes for a Housing First Cohort in Aotearoa New Zealand (PDF) in the European Journal of Homelessness; and Post-Housing First outcomes amongst a cohort of formerly homeless youth in Aotearoa New Zealand in the Journal of the Royal Society of New Zealand.
+Other published research includes Two-Year Post-Housing Outcomes for a Housing First Cohort in Aotearoa New Zealand (PDF) in the European Journal of Homelessness; and Post-Housing First outcomes amongst a cohort of formerly homeless youth in Aotearoa New Zealand in the Journal of the Royal Society of New Zealand.

 2. The People’s Project: a model for ending homelessness in Hamilton.
 Led by Dr Polly Atatoa Carr